 - IPX8 – Protects when immersed in water over 3 feet

 Both receivers offer standout Bluetooth connectivity to pair perfectly with your smartphone, delivering high-quality audio to leave listeners immersed in their iTunes catalog.
-The BT 150 NC neck band style earphones feature active noise cancellation, touch interface, Bluetooth® 4.2 and powerful 12mm dynamic drivers, perfect for anyone on the go.
-The lightweight earphones are available in black, silver, grey and pink.
+The BT 120 NC neck band style earphones feature active noise cancellation, quick charge, Bluetooth® 4.2 and powerful 12mm dynamic drivers, perfect for anyone on the go.
+The lightweight earphones are available in black and white.

 Those seeking something more traditional can rely on the BT 110 to provide them a similar listening experience through a more minimalist, compact and portable form factor.
 Whichever the preference, both headphones live up to the brand’s pedigree for top-notch sound output, convenient controls, and most importantly, IPX4 water-resistant protection to tame body perspiration and wet elements from destroying your musical vibe.